davizinho5/laser3d/README.md

 Then, type in the console:
 $ sudo service udev reload

 Finally, you can launch the nodes which control the motor and the laser by:
 $ roslaunch motorised_hokuyo laser3D.launch

 And ask for a new 3D scan by calling:
+$ rosrun motorised_hokuyo bin\_cliente

 This will create a PCL point cloud *.pcd which contains the laser scans.